-What is the Novasure endometrial ablation procedure?
+What is the NovaSure Endometrial Ablation procedure?

-This is a brief procedure performed under local anaesthetic.
+This is a brief procedure usually performed under local anaesthetic but can be performed under a general anaesthetic.
 First, a small telescope (hysteroscope) is passed into the womb through the vagina to check that the cavity is normal in shape and size.
-If this is the case, you will then go on to have the Novasure ablation, where a small device called Novasure is passed through the vagina and cervix in to the womb.
+If this is the case, you will then go on to have the NovaSure ablation, where a small device called NovaSure is passed through the vagina and cervix in to the womb.